teodor-cotet/DiacriticsRestoration/README.md

 # Diacritics restoration for Romanian

-The article can be found [here](https://bitbucket.org/teodor_cotet/diacritics/src/master/article/Diacritics%20ConsILR%202018.pdf)
+The full article can be found [here](https://bitbucket.org/teodor_cotet/diacritics/src/master/article/Diacritics%20ConsILR%202018.pdf).
+Implementation was done using [Keras](https://keras.io/) with [Tensorflow](https://www.tensorflow.org/).
+The core of the implementation is done in [model_diacritice.py](https://bitbucket.org/teodor_cotet/diacritics/src/master/model_diacritice.py).
+As a corpora we used parliamentary debates (see *Corpora* section).

 ## Corpora

 | **PAR**          |                                        | ROWIKI |         |       |         |